mbatheja/Allegheny_County_Asthma_ML/README.md

 * `Emissions_Cleaning.ipynb`: cleans the emissions data preliminarily before being joined with the other data files
 * `AsthmaUtilization_Cleaning.ipynb`: handles the majority of the data cleaning, wrangling, and preprocessing
-* `Feature selection.ipynb`: explores using PCA and variance thresholding to isolate the final set of 18 fetures
+* `Feature selection.ipynb`: explores relevant features using EDA, PCA and variance thresholding to isolate the final set of 18 fetures
 * `Models.ipynb`: contains the ML models used to predict asthma risk in Allegheny County census tracts

-Additional code files were retained to show our work, but are not necessary for the main project:
+Archive consists of additional code files that the team played with while developing the code but are not relevant to the main project:

 * `Gridsearch_and_Smote.ipynb`
 * `variable_threshold.ipynb`